gvwilson/thirdbit/src/fiction/santas/index.md

 that Finner suddenly realized he had played in when he was younger.

 He swallowed the lump in his throat.
-"That's my house," he said shakily, pointing at a slate-gray roof no different from any of those beside it except for how it made him feel.
+"That's my house," he said,
+pointing at a slate-gray roof no different from any of those beside it except for how it made him feel.